rokka-io/rokka-site/source/_references/05-stacks.md

 We also do optimize SVG images in this stage to make them smaller.

+Even though rokka supports JPEG XL and AVIF, it's not enabled by default when setting autoformat to true.
+But we're happy to enable that for you.

 ### Exclude some autoformat conversions

 You can prevent some of the conversions a little with the `autoformat.exclude` stack option.
 It takes a comma-seperated list of the conversions you don't want to have applied.